4.2 Administration and governance

 The Union of Cyprus Municipalities (Ένωση Δήμων Κύπρου), which is the main association of Local Authorities in Cyprus.
 Its core functions are to contribute to the development of local government autonomy, as well as to act as spokesman of local government interests vis-a-vis the central government and other national institutions.
 It also takes an active stand in the relations between Cyprus and the European Union.

-1. The defence and promotion of the Members' powers, interests, rights and privileges and, generally, of the independence and self-sufficiency of the Local Authorities.
+- The defense and promotion of the Members' powers, interests, rights and privileges and, generally, of the independence and self-sufficiency of the Local Authorities.

 There is no distribution of responsibilities between top-level and regional/local authorities.
 All responsibilities remain at top-level.

-A mechanism of cross-sectorial cooperation has been set up for the Strategy for Social Policy 2014-2020 between Ministries, Departments, Agencies involved in defining policies and measures on social inclusion.
-At the same time, all the stakeholders involved in this Strategy were represented by the Ministry of Labour, Welfare and Social Insurance at the Cross-sectorial Working Group on Youth working for the National Youth Strategy (Εθνική Στρατηγική για τη Νεολαία).
+A mechanism of cross-sectorial cooperation has been set up for the Strategy for Social Policy 2021-2027 between Ministries, Departments, Agencies involved in defining policies and measures on social inclusion.
+At the same time, all the stakeholders involved in this Strategy are also represented at the Cross-sectorial Working Group on Youth working for the National Youth Strategy (Εθνική Στρατηγική για τη Νεολαία).

-In particular, for the development of the Strategy, the Social Welfare Services, as the competent coordinating authority for social protection and integration issues, worked closely with representatives of the two main categories of partners:
+In particular, for the development of the Strategy for Social Policy, the Social Welfare Services, as the competent coordinating authority for social protection and integration issues, worked closely with representatives of the two main categories of partners: